OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     - The `context.sync` method sends all queued commands to Excel for execution.

-    - The `tryCatch` function will be used by all the functions interacting with the workbook from the taskpane.
+    - The `tryCatch` function will be used by all the functions interacting with the workbook from the task pane.
 Catching Office JavaScript errors in this fashion is a convenient way to generically handle any uncaught errors.

     [!include[Information about the use of ES6 JavaScript](../includes/modern-js-note.md)]